icvpitahc/dev_pims/memory-bank/progress.md

 *   The `actions` table has been created and migrated.
 *   The application is now more secure against injection and XSS attacks.
 *   The auditing feature now correctly logs the user's public IP address.
+*   The summary cards on the document tracking page have been modernized with a new design and short descriptions.
+*   The document receiving workflow is fully functional.
+*   The public document view is mobile-friendly and displays the complete routing history.
+*   The document list now shows all documents that have interacted with the user's division.
+*   The public document receiving feature is fully functional with ID validation and user feedback.

 ## What's Left to Build